-- 12.1 Public Sector Internal Audit Standards require that the internal audit function is subject to a quality assurance and improvement programme that must include both internal and external assessments.
-Internal audit will report the outcomes of quality assessments to Audit and Assurance Committee through its regular progress reports. - 12.2 All internal audit reviews are subject to management quality review to ensure that the work meets the standards expected for audit staff.
-Such management reviews will include: - ensure the work complies with the PSIAS - work is planned and undertaken in accordance with the level of assessed risk; and - appropriate testing is undertaken to support the conclusions drawn - 12.3 An external assessment must be conducted at least every five years by a qualified, independent assessor from outside the organisation.
-The next assessment is due for 2023.
-The Head of Audit and Assurance will discuss options for the assessment with Senior Management and the Audit Committee at the appropriate time.
+- 12.1 The Public Sector Internal Audit Standards require that the internal audit function is subject to a quality assurance and improvement programme that must include both internal and external assessments.
+Internal audit will report the outcomes of quality assessments to the Audit Committee through its regular progress reports. - 12.2 All internal audit assignments are subject to a management quality review to ensure that the work meets the standards expected for audit staff.
+Such management reviews will include: - ensure the work complies with the PSIAS; - work is planned and undertaken in accordance with the level of assessed risk; and - appropriate testing is undertaken to support the conclusions drawn - 12.3 An external assessment must be conducted at least every five years by a qualified, independent assessor from outside the organisation.
+The next assessment is due in 2023.